Provo Tabernacle: First tabernacle in Provo

-Predating the existing Provo tabernacle was a smaller tabernacle (sometimes called the Old Provo Tabernacle) that stood from 1861 to 1919 on the same block and was situated north of the later tabernacle building facing Center Street.
+Predating the existing Provo tabernacle was a smaller tabernacle (sometimes called the Old Provo Tabernacle or simply the Old Meetinghouse) that stood from 1861 to 1919 on the same block and was situated north of the later tabernacle building facing Center Street.
 Plans for the first tabernacle began as early as 1852, though ground wasn't broken until 1856.
 The Walker and Utah wars slowed the progress of building the original structure.
 Thomas Allman and John Watkins did much of the interior woodwork.
 The first tabernacle seated 1100, though more could fit with chairs added in the aisles.
 The single tower, located on the north end above the foyer, stood 80 ft tall and carried a 500 lb bell.
 For practical purposes, the tabernacle was completed in 1861, although the final plastering and dedication of the building occurred in 1867.
 There is confusion as to whether Brigham Young or John Taylor dedicated the first tabernacle.
 At the dedication, Young expressed that the tabernacle was "entirely too small" and should have been completed 12 years previously.
 The original Provo tabernacle was razed between 1918 and 1919.
 The foundation for the first tabernacle and nearby baptismal font were unearthed by the Office of Public Archaeology at Brigham Young University (BYU) in 2012.
 Many coins, trinkets, and other small items that had fallen through the floorboards and remained in the foundation were discovered.
 The rock foundation was then disassembled and the stones were donated to Provo City.